 How to pour the champers

-Hold the glass upright (this is champagne, not beer, darling!), pour slowly the bubbly so as to fill one-third of each glass, only then pour a little more, but never up to the top.
-Because of its bubbles, the champagne rises quickly; be careful and do it slowly not to spill it.
+There’s also an etiquette on how to serve champagne.
+Hold the glass upright (this is champagne, not beer, darling!), pour slowly the bubbly so as to fill one-third of each glass, only then, pour a little more, but never up to the top.
+The champagne rises quickly because of its bubbles; be careful and do it slowly not to spill it.